Skip to main content

 Healthy weight

-If your child is already a healthy weight, there are lots of things you can do as a parent to help your child stay at a healthy weight as they grow.
+If your child is growing as expected for their age, sex and height, there are lots of things you can do as a parent to help your child stay at a healthy weight as they grow, if you are not already doing so.

-Keep encouraging your child to eat well and move more, and they are more likely to stay a healthy weight.
+Keep encouraging your child to eat well and move more to help them maintain a healthy weight.

 You can also check their BMI every now and then using the NHS BMI calculator to make sure they stay in the healthy range.